 - Pediatric emergency care

 - Knowledge synthesis

 Dr. Curran's program of research is focused on developing and evaluating interventions to improve transitions in care for patients and their caregivers.
 Dr. Curran's program of research is supported by a CIHR New Investigator Award in Knowledge Translation.
-She currently leads a CIHR-NSHRF funded multi-centred national study exploring best practice strategies for discharge communication in paediatric emergency practice settings.
-Dr. Curran's her work is directly informed by the inclusion of multiple stakeholders (patients, caregivers, clinicians, and administrators) in all phases of her research.
+She currently leads a CIHR-NSHRF funded multi-centre national study exploring best practice strategies for discharge communication in paediatric emergency practice settings.
+Dr. Curran's work is directly informed by the inclusion of multiple stakeholders (patients, caregivers, clinicians, and administrators) in all phases of her research.
 Dr. Curran holds a scientific appointment in emergency medicine at the IWK Health Centre and the Capital District Health Authority in Halifax, Nova Scotia and also has a cross appointment in Department of Pediatrics and Emergency Medicine in the Faculty of Medicine at Dalhousie University.